Poet Artist: Background and release

 All album proceeds will be going to Jonghyun's mother to create a foundation for people living under difficult circumstances.

 Composition

 The album has been described as an electropop, R&B and future bass album, with elements of trap.

 Promotion

-Songs were teased during Inspired, where he performed "Take the Dive", "I'm So Curious", "Only One You Need", the latter of which was about comforting others after the loss of a loved one. "#Hashtag" was featured in a concert intermission video, while "Rewind" appeared in an intermission video from the concert The Agit: The Letter.
+Songs were teased during Inspired, where he performed "Take the Dive", "I'm So Curious", and "Only One You Need", the latter of which was about comforting others after the loss of a loved one. "#Hashtag" was featured in a concert intermission video, while "Rewind" appeared in an intermission video from the concert The Agit: The Letter.
 "Shinin'" and its respective music video were released on January 23, 2018.
 The music video for "Before Our Spring" was released the following day on January 24.